mahdi-shafiei/mangopy-Deep-Research-Survey/README.md

 # 📞 Contact

-Feel free to contact if there are any problems: zhengliang.shii@gmail.com; shizhl@mail.sdu.edu.cn
+Feel free to contact us if there are any problems: zhengliang.shii@gmail.com; shizhl@mail.sdu.edu.cn

 # 📄 Citation